Sproff/bimals-closet/README.md

 View the live project - [Click here](https://bimals-closet.vercel.app)

-View the backend of this project \_ [Click here](https://github.com/Sproff/bimals-closet-API)
+View the backend of this project - [Click here](https://github.com/Sproff/bimals-closet-API)

 This project will be updated on a regular basis.
-Feel free to make a PR.
+Feel free to make a Pull Request(PR).

 ## Technologies used